Dr. Edie Widder in the Johnson-Sea-Link submersible. Image courtesy of Tom Smoyer/HBOI

 First Career-related Job:

-Laboratory Technician at Harvard Medical School for 2 years after completing BS.
+Laboratory Technician at Harvard Medical School for two years after completing my undergraduate degree.

 Employment Journey/Career Transitions:

 PhD in neurobiology studying the electrophysiology of a bioluminescent dinoflagellate.
-Had a postdoc lined up in membrane biophysics working in a top lab in Madison Wisconsin.
-But then was offered the opportunity to dive the single-person submersible Wasp and it completely changed the course of my career.
-There was no such thing as a career path in bioluminescence but it didn't matter -- I was hooked.
+I had a postdoc lined up in membrane biophysics working in a top lab in Madison, Wisconsin, but then was offered the opportunity to dive the single-person submersible Wasp and it completely changed the course of my career.
+There was no such thing as a career path in bioluminescence but it didn't matter—I was hooked.

 Other Accomplishments: